एन्थूरीअम कट पुुुुष्पों का कटाई उपरांत प्रबंधन

 - Resistant to common diseases and pests

-Stage of Harvest
+Stage of Harvest of Anthurium

 Anthurium blooms throughout the year.
 The flowers are harvested when spadix is almost fully developed and cut preferably in the morning.
 The best stage of harvesting flowers is one-third to two-third of the true flowers on the spadix open.
 Flowers are cut with sharp knife/secateurs leaving 3 cm on the mother plant to prevent basal rotting.
 The flowers should be placed immediately in water after cutting.